xAPI-vle/moodle-logstore_xapi/docs/change-statements.md

 When you've got those pesky tests passing again ✅, it's time to commit your changes and make a pull request.
 To commit all of your changes you can run `git add -A && git commit -am "A_DESCRIPTION_OF_YOUR_CHANGES && git push"`.
 To make a pull request you can follow [Github's guide for creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 Once your pull request is made, your changes will be reviewed and merged by a maintainer.

-### Notes
-If you're having some issues with this guide, please create a new issue on [our Github issue tracker](https://github.com/xAPI-vle/moodle-logstore_xapi/issues).
+If you're having some issues with this guide, we're really sorry 😞 and we'd like to improve it for you, so please create a new issue on [our Github issue tracker](https://github.com/xAPI-vle/moodle-logstore_xapi/issues).